 The McAfee ATD Analyze File function uploads a file to be analyzed by McAfee ATD and returns the results back to the Resilient platform.
 Uploading a file is possible from attachments (both incident and task attachments) in addition to artifacts which support attachments.
 Expected inputs are the incident id, the object id where the file came from (incident attachment, task attachment, or artifact) in addition to the report type.

 The McAfee ATD Analyze URL function sends a URL to be analyzed by McAfee ATD and returns the results back to the Resilient platform.
 Sending the URL is supported when the function is triggered from an artifact which has a URL.
 URL types supported are URLs which contain the location of a site or URL which is a link to download a file.
-Inputs to this function include the incident id, artifact id, artifact value (which the URL), the type of report to return, and finally the submit type for the URL.
+Inputs to this function include the incident id, artifact id, artifact value (which is the URL), the type of report to return, and finally the submit type for the URL.
 The submit type refers to the type of URL being sent to ATD.
 Two types are supported with this function; URL link which just processes the URL inside the analyzer VM and URL download which first downloads a file to be analyzed.
 The submit type refers to the type of URL being sent to ATD.
 Two types are supported with this function; URL link, which processes the URL inside the analyzer VM, and URL download, which first downloads a file to be analyzed.
 The mcafee_atd_url_submit_type input has those two options and a third that attempts to determine whether it is based on URL link or URL download, whether the URL ends in a file type, such as .exe.
 However, this option is not certain to work as expected.

 These functions include three example workflows and rules that show how the functions can be used.
 You can copy and modify these workflows and rules for your own needs.